 Fig. 1 Technical map adopted for the present study

-Fig. 2(A) The SP-HPLC spectra of blueberry leaves polyphenols; (B) The structures of compounds obtained from blueberry leaves
+Fig. 2(A) The SP-HPLC spectra of blueberry leaf polyphenols; (B) The structures of compounds obtained from blueberry leaves

 Fig. 3 Effects of different concentrations of chlorogenic acid and quercetin-3-D-galactoside on thermal degradation of TMAO in squid extract